What To Know About Tiny Homes in Massachusetts?

 Talk about a hashtag that gets a lot of interest on Pinterest… #tinyhouses…. its a wildly popular topic.
 Pinterest posts with tiny houses are filled with cool space-saving ideas, plans and more…. people love them.

 Tiny Houses are so cute!!
-So will Tiny houses come to Massachusetts?
+So it begs the question… are tiny houses a viable option in Massachusetts?

 Will you eventually be able to buy a tiny house in a Massachusetts subdivision?